 Black women have contributed a great deal to various genres of music, such as rock and roll, R&B, jazz, classical music, pop, and more.
-Across all of these musical styles, a handful of singers have reached the pinnacle of excellence in the industry, serving as inspiration for those who have come and will come after their career has ended.
-With unique voices, accolades, and notable achievements to prove their impact, here is our list of the greatest and most famous black female singers.
+Across all these musical styles, a handful of singers have reached the pinnacle of excellence in the industry.

+They all served as inspiration for those who have come and will come after their career has ended.
+With unique voices, accolades, and notable achievements to prove their impact, here is our list of 19 of the greatest and most famous black female singers.
+Let’s get started.

 Related: Check out our list of the greatest black singers here.